 - Plan as much of Christmas in advance as possible.
 If you are in treatment it will be helpful to dedicate sessions with therapists and dietitians etc to plan in advance what to eat.
 It may be a good idea to bring a relative to the sessions with you and to practise the meal in advance.

 - Think carefully about where you are in treatment and what feels appropriate in terms of planning.
 For example, if someone is in the early stages of treatment it may be best to follow their usual meal plan as much as possible.
 Conversely, someone in the later stages may feel more able to be flexible.

-- Think about who can support you during the difficult times and agree beforehand what is most helpful.
+- Think about who can support you during difficult times and agree beforehand on what is most helpful.
 For example, it may or may be helpful for a trusted relative to comment if they feel you are over/under portioning.
-It is important to have these conversations long before the festive period and definitely not during a meal time.
+It is important to have these conversations long before the festive period and definitely not during meal time.

-- Identify times that you are most likely to be vulnerable and plan some non-food related activities during these times.
+- Identify times that you are most likely to be vulnerable and plan some non-food-related activities during these times.
 For example, watching a film or playing a board game.

 Helpful tips for the family supporting a loved one

 - Have a conversation with your loved one in advance of the festive period (and never during a meal) about what is and is not helpful for them.
 Everyone is different so it is really important to talk about what they find supportive.
 It can also be helpful to assist them with the planning of the meals and times.

 - It can be difficult to manage the needs of the person with an eating disorder and the rest of the family.
 In these situations, compromise can sometimes be helpful.
 For example, if the person with the eating disorder usually eats at 12.30 pm and the rest of the family plans to eat at 2:00 pm, eating at 1.15 pm can sometimes work.

 - Discuss with your loved ones how much information they want others to know about their condition.
 It can be helpful to ask others to not discuss food/ weight and to try and change the conversation if this happens.